-Note from Mommypotamus: Today’s delightfully creamy addition to our comfort food collection comes from Loriel of Naturally Loriel.
+Note from Mommypotamus: Today’s delightful creamed spinach recipe comes from Loriel of Naturally Loriel.
 If you haven’t checked out her blog before, you totally should.
 I recommend starting with her Nighty Night Bath Salts and Chocolate Mousse.
 Thanks for joining us today, Loriel!

 How does one practically make anything taste better?